-- Place the remainder of the ingredients, except the flour, into the Instant Pot and give it a good stir.
+- Add ingredients.
+Place the remainder of the ingredients, except the cornstarch, into the pot and give it a good stir.

-- Make sure the vent is in the sealed position and press the STEW button.
-It should say 35 minutes, NORMAL, adjust the time if necessary to 35 minutes.
+- Pressure Cook.
+Place the lid on the pot and make sure the vent is in the SEALED position and press the MANUAL button.
+Adjust the time to 35 minutes at HIGH PRESSURE.

-- After the 35 minutes is up, let the Instant Pot natural release for 10-15 minutes and then turn the valve to venting to release any excess pressure.
+- Release pressure.
+After the 35 minutes is up, let the Instant Pot natural release for 15 minutes and then turn the valve to VENTING position to release any excess pressure.

-- Whisk the flour into the liquid until smooth and then pour it back into the pot.
+- Thicken.
+Open the lid, remove 1 cup of liquid and let cool slightly.
+Whisk the cornstarch into the liquid until smooth and then pour it back into the pot.
+Stir to thicken.